Family Justice Young People’s Board

-Hello, we are the Family Justice Young People’s Board (FJYPB).
-We are a group of over 50 children and young people aged between 7 and 25 years old who live across England and Wales.
+We are the Family Justice Young People’s Board (FJYPB).
+We are a group of over 50 children and young people aged between seven and 25 years old who live across England and Wales.
 All of our members have either had direct experience of the family justice system or have an interest in children’s rights and the family courts.

-Our overall aim is to support the work of the Family Justice Board which is to deliver improvements to the family justice system so that it provides the best result for children who come into contact with the family justice system.
+Our overall aim is to support the work of the Family Justice Board which is to deliver improvements to the family justice system so that it provides the best result for children who come into contact with it.

-We work hard to help ensure that the work of the Family Justice Board is child centred and child-inclusive by enabling young people to have a direct say in its work by participating in all meetings.
+We work hard to help ensure that the work of the Family Justice Board is child-centred and child-inclusive.
+We do this by participating in all its meetings to enable young people to have a direct say in its work.
 In doing this we work closely with other young people’s groups and stakeholders within family justice.

-"I really enjoy being a member of the FYJPB.
-It is really fun and amazing, it has so many rewards and we have the privilege of working with some really awesome people.
-I stand tall and proud as a member of the FYJPB and I feel united with fellow members at getting our voices heard.
-It's amazing to see our voices and the voices of other children having an impact on key services for children and young people.
-We are helping to change our futures and how children are both seen and heard”
+“I really enjoy being a member of the FJYPB.
+It is really fun and amazing.
+It has so many rewards and we have the privilege of working with some really awesome people.
+I stand tall and proud as a member of the FJYPB and I feel united with fellow members at getting our voices heard.
+It’s amazing to see our voices and the voices of other children having an impact on key services for children and young people.
+We are helping to change our futures and how children are both seen and heard.”

 Sharing personal experiences of proceedings

-Members bravely share their experiences to professionals to highlight the areas in which improvement is needed.
+Members bravely share their experiences to professionals to highlight the areas where improvement is needed.